MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-tasks-collab-space.md

   - ai-seo-date:03/14/2024
 ---

-# Advanced collaboration with AI powered Planner tasks
+# Advanced collaboration with AI-powered Planner tasks

 Sales teams work together closely and use apps like Microsoft Planner to manage their tasks efficiently.
 Numerous critical next steps and action items emerge in their daily conversations.
 However, many of these tasks are not captured and tracked, leading to missed opportunities and lost revenue.